l0f3n/apaato/README.md

 `apaato load`: loads all accommodations into a database.

-`apaato accommodations`: lists all accommodations.
+`apaato list`: lists all accommodations.

 `apaato simulate`: lists the probabilities of getting the accommodation.